 As such, it is not surprising that Canada continues to commit to ambitious immigration targets, even during a global pandemic, as those setting the policy aren’t just looking at where we’ll be next year, or even five years from now, but, rather, decades in the future.

-4 key takeaways from the new Canadian Immigration Levels Plan
+4 key takeaways from the new Canada Immigration Levels Plan

-There are a few important takeaways from the new Canadian Immigration Levels Plan (full figures below).
+There are a few important takeaways from the new Canada Immigration Levels Plan (full figures below).

 1 — The plan is the most ambitious in Canadian history.